-9) preferred level of accuracy of the analytics in the "accuracy" attribute.
+9) preferred level of accuracy of the analytics in the "accuracy" attribute; and/or

+x) maximum Number of Results in the "maxReportNbrslt" attribute.

 NOTE: The event reporting information provided in NnwdafEventsSubscription data type, if present, supersedes the event notification method and repetition period in the EventSubscription data type.